ChenDelong1999/ChenDelong1999/README.md

-Delong Chen (陈德龙) is a Ph.D. student (2023-present) at HKUST under the supervision of Prof. Pascale Fung.
-Before that, he received a bachelor's degree of computer science in 2021 from Hohai University, where he was advised by Prof. Fan Liu.
-Afterward, he took two gap years doing internships at MEGVII, MSRA, and Xiaobing.AI.
-He is now working on vision-language and representation learning.
+Delong Chen (陈德龙) is a PhD student at HKUST under the supervision of Prof. Pascale Fung.
+He received a B.Eng degree in computer science and technology in 2021 from Hohai University, where he was advised by Prof. Fan Liu.
+He is working on multimodal (vision-language) learning.

 [comment]: <img align="right" width="42%" src="https://github-readme-stats.vercel.app/api?username=ChenDelong1999" />